 This profile is best suited for people who can comfortably and skillfully answer computer software/hardware queries, help set up hardware/installing software and train computer users on new equipment.
 One would typically need to be a graduate with information technology courses or other similar certification to be eligible for this role.
 Nowadays, you can do an IT diploma online to gain good proficiency with software, handling database interface programs, or developing tools and operating software etc. These jobs are growing at a healthy rate and the remuneration is quite lucrative for youngsters entering the industry.

 It is another profile that would necessarily require a relevant IT diploma or IT course to go along with the college degree.
 It is another area where freshers or employees with little experience, but with the right information technology diploma enjoy good hiring opportunities.
 A typical network and systems administrator would need to manage network hardware, software, data backups, and troubleshoot any problems that come up.

 This is a higher profile compared to the network administrator, and a candidate would typically need to be a graduate with an advanced IT course and past experience working in the industry.
 The network architects design and build organizational intranets, LANs, and WANs.
 They are specialists who understand diverse software systems such as administration tools, operating systems, and development software etc. Architects also need to work with clients or customers as well as sales and marketing teams to create impactful service offerings, and project deliveries.

 Database Administrator –

-Database Administration is a fast-growing field and it is an advanced role involving protection and security of crucial data such as customer details or financial information.
-These are typically jobs in data heavy sectors such as banking and insurance or in IT outsourcing services provider firms that help other businesses with their needs.
+Database Administration is a fast-growing field and it is an advanced role involving the protection and security of crucial data such as customer details or financial information.
+These are typically jobs in data-heavy sectors such as banking and insurance or in IT outsourcing services provider firms that help other businesses with their needs.
 The applicants should be well versed with database management, web platforms, operating system tools and development environment etc. A good information technology course from a reputed institute helps candidates land such jobs with greater ease.